opensourcecu/opensourcecu.github.io/_posts/2006-09-16-wcul-completely-action-packed.md

 author:
   name: Brent Dixon
   twitter: thehabdash
+comments:
+  - author: Ron Bensley
+    body: 'Brent and Trey: It was extremely cool to chat with both of you at WCUL.
+The overall energy of the event was rather astounding. '
+    date: 2006-09-18T00:15:40.000Z
+  - author: Colin
+    body: 'This sounds fascinating, and looking forward to hearing more.
+Its so cool to hear the word energy about financial services, and we all have something to learn from the CU movement.'
+    date: 2006-09-18T01:17:21.000Z
 ---

 <p>Trey and I are back in Texas now, and our time spent with the Washington Credit Union League was&nbsp;refreshing and exciting.
 We haven&#8217;t posted many articles yet because honestly, it never stopped.
 While there, we had the choice to either (A) lock ourselves away and write,&nbsp;or (B) spend time with some really captivating people in the credit union&nbsp;industry/movement (whichever makes you happiest).&nbsp;</p>